upfluence/pkg/README.md

 ### `pkg/currency`

-Abstracts the money type and provides an up-do-date euro conversion rate.
+Abstracts the money type and provides an interface, a default implementation (based on the EU central bank API) and helpers to exchange amounts of money to various currencies

 ### `pkg/slices`